 - Activated charcoal – this is an effective treatment for dog intoxication and is sold in most drug stores.
 Depending on your dog’s size and if it has no other clinical symptoms, add one to three tablets or half a teaspoon to one teaspoon of activated charcoal powder to your dog’s drinking water.

-- Chiafreeze – this natural food for your pet is made from natural ingredients such as Chia seeds, raw goat milk, yogurt, and coconut flour.
-Chia is rich in omega-3 healthy fats, protein, fiber along with minerals such as calcium, manganese, and phosphorous.
-Once consumed, Chia seed gel and absorb toxins from your pet’s digestive system.
-Raw goat milk is packed with vitamins, minerals, proteins, fatty acids, enzymes, trace elements, probiotics, and prebiotics.
+- Raw Goat Milk – Raw goat milk is packed with vitamins, minerals, proteins, fatty acids, enzymes, trace elements, probiotics, and prebiotics.
 Raw goat milk helps in the digestion process and is more tolerable for your pet compared to cow’s milk.
-Coconut flour is roughly 60% pure flour and is a detoxification booster.

 - Canned pumpkin – plain canned pumpkin is great for your dog as has high fiber content.
 It is also a rich source of vitamins, minerals, and prebiotics.
 Add one to four tablespoons of pumpkin to your pet’s food depending on its size.